 So for some basic likes & dislikes…

 #1: Magiano. *Loving sigh* He was just such a breath of fresh air compared to Adelina.
 He’s sarcastic, funny, and even made me laugh or smile in the middle of a very tense fight.
 Example:

 Adelina: *Almost gets shot in the neck with an arrow*

 Magiano: “We need to work on your reflexes, my love!”

-There’s a few other things I really enjoyed, but unfortunately they contain spoilers.
+There are a few other things I really enjoyed, but unfortunately, they contain spoilers.
 Keep scrolling!

 1- Adelina’s whispers are causing her to spiral out of control and not trust anyone.
 What does this mean for her in the next book?
 Are they intended to imply that Adelina could be a schizophrenic?
 I’m not sure.

-3- Raffaele’s information Violetta discovers in the end of the book is critical.
+3- The information Violetta discovers about Raffaele at the end of the book is critical.
 What I want to know is if this will be the termination of everything Adelina worked for.
 We shall see.

 You all have no idea how freaking happy I am about Teren.
 Seriously I flailed and screamed a little bit when Adelina weaves the illusion of a marking into Giulietta’s hair and makes Teren kill her.
 And the dialogue after – omg!!

 I AM SHOOK!
 And the reason I said Teren scared me earlier is how is “love” for Giulietta quickly gives way to obsession and madness.
 He’s basically that villain that goes off the deep end.
 Again: SHOOK.